noslav/dimple_project/README.md

 > Include choices about design and why I made them.

 #### #8

-> Changes were made to the vis 1 to reflect survival percentage
+> Changes were made to the vis 1 to reflect survival percentage.

+#### #9

+> Changes were made to the vis 3 to reflect survival rates of different classes of passengers.

 ### Post Feedback: (for index.html)
 Certain changes are made: